-Some estates may have a managing agent that provides services with associated costs recharged to you.
+Some developments may have a managing agent that provides services with associated costs recharged to you.

-We endeavour to apply the best known estimate for service charges at the time that a new development is handed over into management.
-However the charges for the first year may increase in subsequent years due to warranties and guarantees expiring on service equipment within the block or estate, or due to contributions to reserve funds (funds put aside for future repairs or replacement items) being increased due to more detailed information becoming available.
+We will provide you with an estimate for the service charges for your home.
+The charges after the first year may increase due to the warranties and guarantees expiring on service equipment within the block or estate.
+It could also be due to contributions to reserve funds being increased due to more detailed information becoming available.

-Your service charge estimate is reviewed annually on the review date indicated in your lease and not necessarily a year after you move in.
+Your service charge estimate is reviewed annually on the review date in your lease and not necessarily a year after you move in.
 This may mean that your charges change within the first year of occupation.

-At the end of the financial year (usually 31 March), we will check the actual service charge spend on your neighbourhood and compare it with the estimated charges that you've paid during the year.
+At the end of the financial year (usually 31 March),

+we will check the actual service charge spend and compare it with the estimated charges that you've paid during the year.

 Once this reconciliation is complete, it will show whether the actual spend was more or less than the estimated charges.
 We will send you a year-end statement to show you any difference, usually by the end of September each year.
-Any excess charges that you may have paid will be credited to your Moat account and any shortfalls identified at this point will require payment.
+Any excess charges that you may have paid will be credited to your Moat account and any shortfalls identified will require payment.

-As a recipient of the services, you will have the right to question the reasonableness of the charges as well as to request sight of invoices that support the actual costs.
+You will have the right to request to view the invoices that support the actual costs.